acousticrobot/web-16/_pages/toki-pona/lesson-03-syllables-2.md

 #### single syllable words

 As you look though the syllabary, you will see several syllables that are toki pona words by themselves.
-Here are a few, see if you can figure out which words they are (hover over a spoiler box or click and tab through to reveal the answers):
+Here are a few, see if you can figure out which words they are (hover over a spoiler box or tab through to reveal the answers):

 {% include image_dictionary.html definitions=page.syllable_words reveal_text='true' %}